Kavanaugh Seems Conflicted On Partisan Gerrymandering At Supreme Court Arguments

 Bondurant, 82, happened to argue the Supreme Court case that established that congressional districts need to contain the same number of people in 1964 — when he was 26.

 North Carolina's map was struck down by a federal court in 2011, because it determined the map was gerrymandered on the basis of race, which is not allowed.
-So the state's GOP legislature approved almost the same map, this time members said, on the basis of political affiliation so as to not be viewed as racially-motivated.
+So the state's GOP Legislature approved almost the same map, this time members said, on the basis of political affiliation so as to not be viewed as racially motivated.

-Bondurant argued that the North Carolina legislature's defense is, well, indefensible.
+Bondurant argued that the North Carolina Legislature's defense is, well, indefensible.

 "They take the position that no matter how predominant the intent," Bondurant said, "no matter how extreme the effects, there are absolutely no constitutional limitations on partisan gerrymander."

-In other words, the North Carolina legislature's map is so openly — and extremely — political, Bondurant argued, that the state's Republicans are essentially saying there are no limits to partisanship when it comes to redistricting.
+In other words, the North Carolina Legislature's map is so openly — and extremely — political, Bondurant argued, that the state's Republicans are essentially saying there are no limits to partisanship when it comes to redistricting.

 Kavanaugh seized on Bondurant's use of the word extreme — and pressed him on what he sees as a potential limit.